/illuminated-server-room-panel-660495303-5a24933d4e46ba001a771cd1.jpg)

 Large businesses that have multiple servers don’t typically access these servers locally, like with a keyboard and mouse, but instead by remote access.
 These servers are also sometimes virtual machines, meaning that one storage device can host multiple servers, which saves physical space and money.

-networking servers, what is server in networking, server networking, network servers, networking server
+networking servers, what is server in networking, server networking, network servers, networking server, server and network, servers and networks

 Understanding the various types of servers is crucial for anyone looking to grasp the fundamentals of computer networking.
 Servers can be categorized based on their functions, such as web servers, file servers, database servers, and email servers, each serving a unique role in managing and delivering data across networks.